ART VS Toxic Targeting.

 Musicians look at interactions and begin to interpret how they can be intertwined with melody.
 We dissect our own pain, as well as the pain of others, and seek to substitute dissonance with complementary harmony.
-We are receptive to ethereal connections and endeavor to transpose that feeling into a tangible product.
+We are receptive to ethereal connections and endeavour to transpose that feeling into a tangible product.

 The view from the Photographer.

 Photographers are collectors.
-We look at contrasting shapes, composition of the scene, rhythm of movement and that playful harmony of shadow and light entangling.
+We look at contrasting shapes, the composition of the scene, rhythm of movement and that playful harmony of shadow and light entangling.
 We respond to an incident and attempt to ensnare that emotional response and hold it captive to return to it anytime we choose.